ahammadmejbah/Becoming-A-Python-Developer/README.md

 * **Embracing Testing and Quality Assurance:** To develop a strong understanding of software testing principles and implement comprehensive testing strategies (unit, integration, end-to-end) to ensure code quality and reliability.
 * **Exploring Emerging Trends in Python:** To stay abreast of the latest advancements in the Python world, such as AI/ML, cloud computing integrations, and emerging frameworks.

-## Granular Breakdown of Milestones and Progress 🚀

-This section provides an even more detailed and reflective account of my learning journey, including specific challenges and insights gained.

 ### Phase 1: Laying the Bedrock - Python Core & Fundamentals (Completed [Date or "In Progress"])